Author: Joe Kizlauskas

 Bet on the Greyhound Races

-Greyhound racing is form of racing that has been around since 1926.
+Greyhound racing is a form of racing that has been around since 1926.
+Many horse racing betting strategies also apply to greyhound racing.
 The first race being held at the Belle Vue in Manchester.
 Since then, Greyhound racing has been a good excuse to socialise with family and friends.
 Now, punters can go watch greyhound racing live, whilst placing bets and having meals!
 But for the true, experienced greyhound bettors, the betting is also done online.
 Greyhound racing is like any sort of racing, in the sense that there’s a running track and anything can happen, just like Horse Racing.
 Greyhound racing is a regular occurrence and can be bet on weekly, which means the next opportunity to win some money off greyhound betting is just around the corner.

-Other type of races includes: Category 1, Category 2 and Category 3 races, along with Minor Open Races and Invitation Races.
+Other types of races include Category 1, Category 2 and Category 3 races, along with Minor Open Races and Invitation Races.

 Traps & Colour Schemes

 Each trap has a colour assigned to it.
 This makes it a lot easier for betting systems and strategies to be mapped out for the punter.
 It works similar to the way handicap systems do and it is very important not only for betting but for the whole racing.
 The traps and their colour schemes are as follows:

 |Trap 2||Blue with white number|

 |Trap 4||Black with white number|